sebastienfi/inline-copy/README.md

 ## Notes

+- **Glob Patterns**: The script supports glob patterns for flexible file selection.
 - **Clipboard Copy**: The script uses the `pbcopy` command, which is available by default on macOS, to copy the output to the clipboard.
-- **Error Handling**: If a file is not found or cannot be read, the script will display an error message and exit.
+- **Error Handling**: If a pattern matches no files, the script will display an error message but continue processing other patterns.
 - **Relative Paths**: The script resolves file paths relative to the current working directory.
-- **No External Dependencies**: The script uses only built-in Node.js modules.
+- **Dependencies**: The script uses the `glob` module for pattern matching.

 ## License